ikemax2/framework-ios-odptdata/README.md

 ## Usage - Test Code

-Some test code is prepared for framework and included in this software.
+Some test code for framework is prepared and included in this repository.
 It is better to run test code first if you would like to modify this framework.

 ### make token.txt / endpoint.txt